 Please check in regularly to view our latest publications and programing.
 We would love to see you at one of our virtual or in person workshops!

 Amber is an African American & Greek, Gen X, heterosexual, Cisgender woman.
 She grew up in the Boston area with a middle class family in a racially diverse, working class neighborhood.
 Raised in a multicultural household by an African American father from Georgia and a Greek immigrant mother, she developed an early passion for helping people communicate across differences.
-In the past 23 years, Amber has developed a global leadership coaching and organization consulting practice that integrates issues of diversity, equity, and inclusion.
+In the past 23 years, Amber has developed a global leadership coaching practice that integrates issues of diversity, equity, and inclusion.
 Her passion is coaching leaders in marginalized social identity groups to help them hone their authentic leadership style and navigate biased systems that tell them they are “not enough.”
 Amber is based in Northern California.
-She is a stepmom of two incredible women and a proud auntie of the best 10-year-old on the planet!
+She is a stepmom of two incredible women and a proud auntie of the best 11-year-old on the planet!